playframework/playframework/documentation/manual/javaGuide/tutorials/zentasks/JavaGuide1.md

 [[images/new.png]]

-The `play new` command creates a new directory `zentasks/` and populates it with a series of files and directories, the most important being:
+The `play new zentasks` command creates a new directory `zentasks/` and populates it with a series of files and directories, the most important being:

 `app/` contains the core of the application, split between models, controllers and views directories.
 It can contain other Java packages as well.